octorin/octorin.github.io/_posts/2017-12-05-the-metropolis-algorithm.md

 $$  \sum_{i}p(\theta_i) P(\theta_i, \theta_j)=\sum_{i}p(\theta_j)P(\theta_j,\theta_i)=p(\theta_j)\sum_{i}P(\theta_j,\theta_i) = p(\theta_j).  $$

 for all $ j  $, where we used reversibility at the second step and the sum of $P(\theta_j, \theta_i) = \Pr[\theta_j \rightarrow \theta_i]$ over $i$ is equal to one.
-Thus, if the chain is at $p$, the probability of moving to $\theta_j$ in the next step is equal to $p(\theta_j)$; in other words, once the Markov Chain has reached this distribution, it will stay there.
+Thus, if the chain is at $p$, the probability of moving to $\theta_j$ in the next step is equal to $p(\theta_j)$; once the Markov chain has reached this distribution, it will stay there.
 This is precisely what is meant by a distribution being stationary.
 Yet, we know that the stationary distribution is unique, which shows that $p$ has to be the distribution we are seeking.

 In sum, by irreducibility, positive recurrence, and aperiodicity, the Markov chain constructed by the Metrpolis algorithm has a <em>unique</em> stationary distribution; and further using the detailed balance condition, we have shown that this unique stationary distribution coincides with the target density from which we want to sample.
 Thus every new value of $ \theta\in\Theta  $ that is visited after the Markov chain has reached the stationary distribution will be a sample from $ p  $.

-However, although we know that the chain will <em>eventually</em> converge to $ p  $, we do not know yet how fast it will converge.
-It turns out that the rate of convergence depends on the eigenstructure of the transition matrix $ \mathbf P  $, especially the second largest eigenvalue (a result we will not dwell on in this post).
-The important point is that the algorithm will not sample immediately from the stationary distribution but needs some time to reach it.
+However, although we know that the chain will <em>eventually</em> converge to $ p  $, it will take some time until the chain reaches the stationary distribution.
 This is the reason why MCMC methods usually drop several iterations before starting sampling (the so-called "burn-in" period).

 <h3>Random-Walk Metropolis in R</h3>